-28 The Vatican manuscript can be dated by watermarks to c.
+25 The Vatican manuscript can be dated by watermarks to c.
 1450, the Milan manuscript in the same way to c.
 1410.
-The Florence manuscript is undated but slightly more removed from the precursor it shares with the Milan manuscript (which of course does not automatically make it younger but disqualifies it as a better source for the original).
+The Florence manuscript is undated but slightly more removed from the precursor it has in common with the Milan manuscript (which of course does not automatically make it younger but disqualifies it as a better source for the original).